Nostalgic looks, functional designs and sensuous textures

 International Flavor

 Laurie Gates is a master of color and pattern – his hand crafted dishware patterns are bold and distinctively on trend.
 The new Melrose Collection incorporates popular paisley and Jacobean design elements in deep rich reds and purples.
 Laurie tells us that paisley is considered a sign of fertility.
 So aspiring grandparents take note!
 This might make a perfect wedding gift.
+For availability of these collections, designers and consumers should check online or call the manufacturers.

 Lori Dolnick is a regular contributor to ::Surroundings::

-See all Lori's posts here
+See all Lori's posts here.

 0 comments: